-The Italian believes his side's continuing good form is proof that they are able to set aside off-the-field issues and concentrate on maintaining their trophy chargeRoberto Di Matteo paid tribute to the professionalism of his Chelsea side after they ended a week of bad headlines with a comfortable win over Norwich to remain top of the Premier League.
+The Italian believes his side's continuing good form is proof that it is able to set aside the off-the-field issues and concentrate on maintaining a trophy charge.

 Goals from Fernando Torres, Frank Lampard, Eden Hazard and Branislav Ivanovic gave the Blues their sixth win in seven games in all competitions to keep them four points clear at the head of the table.

 Before the match there were questions over whether the release of the written judgment relating to John Terry's FA punishment for using racist language towards QPR defender Anton Ferdinand and the offensive tweet Ashley Cole directed at the governing body had affected the team's focus.
 But Di Matteo believes the emphatic performance of his men has put any such concerns to rest.

 "I think the results are telling us that we are able to blank things out, that we can focus on our aim and target, which is winning football matches," he told reporters.
 "It shows how professional the group is.